top of page

 Three years after Emperor Li Ye's death, Zhu Wen forced the new emperor to abdicate the throne and ended the Tang Dynasty.

-In the past, although some warlords were still faithful to the Tang Empire, such as Lord Li Cunxu, they couldn't do anything while their emperor was still under the control of Zhu Wen.
+In the past, although some warlords remained loyal to the Tang Empire, such as Lord Li Cunxu, they were powerless to act while their emperor was under the control of Zhu Wen.

-After Zhu Wen got the throne and poisoned the Tang's last emperor to death, those warlords and their armies became independent kingdoms since they had no monarchs to serve anymore.
+After Zhu Wen seized the throne and poisoned the last emperor of the Tang to death, those warlords and their armies became independent kingdoms, as they no longer had any monarchs to serve.

-Then the nation stepped into an era of big separation and chaos, the Five Dynasties and Ten Kingdoms (907 — 979).
+Then the nation entered an era of profound division and chaos, known as the Five Dynasties and Ten Kingdoms (907 — 979).

 Li Ye's grandfather Emperor Li Chen was the last great monarch of the Tang Dynasty, who brought prosperity to this kingdom.